TerraSAR-X Radar Satellite

-In 2002, AIRBUS Defence and Space was awarded a contract to implement the X-band TerraSAR satellite (TerraSAR-X) on the basis of a public-private partnership agreement (PPP).
+In 2002, AIRBUS Defence and Space was awarded a contract to implement the X-band TerraSAR satellite (TerraSAR-X) based on a public-private partnership agreement (PPP).
 In this arrangement, AIRBUS Defence and Space funded part of the implementation cost of the TerraSAR-X system.
 The satellite is owned and operated by DLR, and the scientific data rights remain with DLR.
 The satellite has a design life of at least five years.
-TerraSAR-X is of SIR-C/X-SAR (1994) and SRTM (2000) heritage - DLR SAR instruments flown on Shuttle missions.
+TerraSAR-X is of SIR-C/X-SAR (1994) and SRTM (2000) heritage - DLR SAR instruments flown on shuttle missions.

 TerraSAR-X Staring Spotlight mode provides the highest spatial resolution presently available on a commercial spaceborne SAR system.
 The TerraSAR-X Staring Spotlight mode provides a means to assess man-made objects more precisely.
 Image measurements of size, shape and positions are more accurate, target interpretation is more reliable.